Boulder County issues statements on recent oil and gas court rulings – Sept. 24, 2019

 - Crestone drilling and spacing unit application 170500190

 - Crestone drilling and spacing unit application 170500191

 - Crestone drilling and spacing unit application 170500192

-View COGCC rules for hearings.
+View COGCC website for information on the COGCC rules regarding hearings.
 Rules 509 and 510 address objections and testimony at hearings.
 View COGCC instructions to submit a written statement under Rule 510.